zmanda/amanda/content/_index.md

 The most recent stable release is version 3.5.1, released on December 1, 2017.

-The latest release is the 3.4.x series is 3.4,5, released on June 8, 2017.
+The latest release in the 3.4.x series is 3.4.5, released on June 8, 2017.
 This is a bugfix release for 3.4.4.
-The latest release is the 3.3.x series is 3.3.9, released on February 10, 2016.
+The latest release in the 3.3.x series is 3.3.9, released on February 10, 2016.
 It is a security fix.
 The amanda user was allowed to run any code as root, upgrade is not required if you trust the amanda user.

 The latest release in the 3.2.x series is 3.2.3, released on May 9, 2011.
 It is a bug fix release for version 3.2.2.